Edana87/ec2-ai-agent-enhancement/README.md

 AI Mode: You literally type, “Restart instance i-09ae69f1cb71f622e,” and the agent walks you through the process — confirming the instance, requesting approval, executing the script, and logging everything.

 Both paths end up in the same Remediation Log table, so it’s fully traceable.

-It’s surprisingly satisfying to watch the agent interpret a sentence, call the right API, and show you the same confirmation screen you’d get manually.

 🧑‍💻 DevOps Usage